Amid US men’s soccer turmoil, Anthony Hudson tries to keep the team on course

 As acting Coach of the men’s national soccer team, Anthony Hudson is surrounded by dark, ominous Storm clouds.
 And they’re proving difficult to ignore.

-Hours before Hudson presided over his first training session Saturday, US Soccer confirmed that Brian McBride, the team’s general manager, was out after three years.
+Hours before Hudson presided over his first training session Saturday, multiple news outlets reported that Brian McBride, the team’s general manager, was out after three years.
 The status of Gregg Berhalter, the head coach who led the US to its first World Cup in eight years, remains uncertain while the Federation investigates a domestic violence incident from 1991.

 In the eye of that Storm stands Hudson, a former national team Coach with Bahrain and New Zealand and an Assistant on Berhalter’s staff the last two years.